-AssetCo plc is a public limited company incorporated and domiciled in England and Wales.
+AssetCo is a public limited company incorporated and domiciled in England and Wales.
 The address of its registered office is Singleton Court Business Park, Wonastow Road, Monmouth, Monmouthshire, NP25 5JA.
-The company operates from one site in UAE.
+The company operates from an administrative office in the UK as well as a site in UAE.
 As at period end, the company has no subsidiaries.

-AssetCo plc shares are listed on the Alternative Investment Market ("AIM") of the London Stock Exchange.
+AssetCo shares are listed on the Alternative Investment Market ("AIM") of the London Stock Exchange.

-The financial statements have been presented in sterling to the nearest thousand pounds (£000) except where otherwise indicated.
+The financial statements have been presented in sterling to the nearest thousand pounds ($\pounds 000$) except where otherwise indicated.

-These financial statements were authorised for issue by the board of directors on 16 March 2019.
+These financial statements were authorised for issue by the board of directors on 26 February 2020.

-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES 2.
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES